American Federalism Timeline: 1754-Present

 Safe and Accurate Food Labeling Act, enacted by the Congress, preempted state laws requiring GMO products made with genetically modified organisms to have a label saying, “produced with genetic engineering,” and established a single federal labeling standard.

-Prepared by John Kincaid and Leigh Howe of Lafayette College, Easton, PA
+Prepared by John Kincaid and Leigh Howe (who assisted with entries up to 2016) of Lafayette College, Easton, PA